HerbHeZhao/Continuous-Target-Speech-Extraction/README.md

-# Scaling Denoising Models from Low to High Computational Complexity
+# Continuous Target Speech Extraction: Enhancing Personalized Diarization and Extraction on Long Recordings
-Introduction and demos of "Scaling Denoising Models from Low to High Computational Complexity" (Submiited to ICASSP 2024)
+Introduction and demos of "Continuous Target Speech Extraction: Enhancing Personalized Diarization and Extraction on Long Recordings" (Submiited to ICASSP 2024)